shadow-light/sellingjesus.org/src/articles/judas.md

 Similarly, the one who sells Christian teaching sells what is not his to sell.
 Inasmuch as it is of his own imagination—not in accord with the word of God—it ought not to be taught as religious knowledge at all.
 Inasmuch as it is derived from divine revelation, it has been freely received and ought to be freely given.

 > As you go, preach this message: ‘The kingdom of heaven is near.’
 Heal the sick, raise the dead, cleanse the lepers, drive out demons.
 Freely you have received; freely give.
-(Matthew 10:7-8)
+(Matt 10:7-8)

 Moreover, since good news of the gospel is Christ himself (Rom 16:25; 1 Cor 1:23; Php 1:15), and the one who receives him possesses him as his own (1 John 5:12), the one who sells that message is not transacting in mere words, but in Christ himself, as did Judas.